3 MIN READ

 Header Adjustments

 The header is the first contact point with the crop and can be the largest source of grain loss.
-The combine header cuts and gathers the crop.
 On a corn header, gathering chains pull stalks back into the header, stripping rolls pull the stalks down, and deck plates pop ears off the stalks.
-Stripping roll spacing should be set according to stalk thickness.
-Deck plates need to be properly adjusted to minimize ear and kernel loss.
-Set deck plates as wide as possible without losing ears or shelling corn off the ear.
-Gathering chains pull ears into a cross auger that delivers them to the center of the head where they enter the feederhouse.
-Auger clearances must be properly set to work efficiently.
-When harvesting, it is important to match the feederhouse and corn head gathering speed to the combine drive speed.
-If the gathering speed is too slow, corn stalks entering the header will be pushed forward and ear loss can occur.
+If the gathering speed is too slow, corn stalks entering the header can be pushed forward and ear loss can occur.
 If the gathering speed is too fast, ears can be damaged with kernel loss as they impact deck plates.
 Speed settings are correctly matched when stalks are pulled straight down after entering the header and ears are gently snapped off without damage.
-Watch for changes in crop and field conditions while harvesting and make adjustments accordingly.
+Stripping roll spacing should be set according to stalk thickness.
+Deck plates should be set as wide as possible without losing ears or shelling corn off the ear.
+The ears are moved by a cross auger to the center of the head where they enter the feederhouse, which is a series of individual wide bars that move the ears into the threshing unit (Figure 2).
+The cross auger clearance from its housing must be adjusted for ear size to work efficiently.
+The corn head gathering speed and feederhouse speed should be matched to the combine drive speed to effectively move the ears into the feederhouse and threshing system without causing plugging or grain damage.
+As crop and field conditions change while harvesting, appropriate adjustments should be made.2,3

 Feederhouse Adjustments

-The feederhouse is where the grain first enters the combine.
-Proper adjustments and settings need to be made according to the crop.
+Feederhouse adjustments and settings need to be made according to the crop.
 It is important to set the proper height position of the feed drum to prevent grain damage.
 The feed accelerator should also be set at low speed so that whole ears are moved into the combine to start the threshing process.
-If the accelerator speed is set too fast, corn cobs can break apart and kernels can be lost before the threshing process begins.
+If the accelerator speed is set too fast, corn cobs can break apart and kernels can be lost before the threshing process begins.2,3

 Threshing Adjustments

 Adjustments to threshing and separating parts of the combine are important for an efficient harvest.
 Threshing requires a balance between rotor speed and concave clearance.
 The cylinder or rotor speed is the leading cause of grain damage by the combine.
-Use the lowest possible rotor speed that will shell the grain.
+Use the lowest possible rotor speed that efficiently shells the grain.
 When setting the rotor speed and concave clearance, begin with factory recommended settings as a starting point and fine-tune for the crop and field conditions.
-A properly adjusted rotor speed and concave clearance will detach most of the grain from the cob.
-If the rotor speed is too fast, corn ears will break apart and kernel damage can occur resulting in cracked grains and fines entering the grain tank.
-If the concave clearance is too wide, complete threshing will not occur and similar results as excessive rotor speed will occur with lots of split cobs showing up in the tank.
-For good threshing and separation, follow these guidelines:
+A properly adjusted rotor speed and concave clearance detaches most of the grain from the cob.
+If the rotor speed is too fast, corn ears can break apart and kernel damage can occur resulting in cracked grains and fines entering the grain tank.
+If the concave clearance is too wide, complete threshing doesn’t occur, which can result in split cobs showing up in the tank.
+For good threshing and separation, guidelines to follow include:

-• Keep the rotor chamber full to minimize harsh grain contact,
+• The rotor chamber should be kept full to minimize grain damage.

-• Keep rotor speeds as low as possible for proper threshing to occur,
+• Rotor speeds should be set as low as possible for proper threshing to occur.

-• Close the concave spacing to increase threshing capability, and
+• The concave spacing should be closed to increase threshing capability.

-• Only increase the rotor speed as a last resort.
+• Rotor speed should only be increased as a last resort.

 Grain Cleaning Adjustments

 After threshing, the grain is separated from the non-grain crop material by the chaffer and shoe sieves and the cleaning fan.
-The chaffer is the upper sieve that allows all grain and un-threshed cobs or pods through to the shoe sieves which allows only grain to pass.
+The chaffer is the upper sieve that allows all grain and un-threshed cobs or pods through to the shoe sieves which allow only grain to pass.
 Un-threshed crop portions go into tailings and return to the rotor cage for re-threshing.
-Sieve and fan settings are critical to deliver a clean, high-quality end product and should be set to specifications.
-If the fan speed is too low, you will see pieces of stalks and cobs in the grain tank.
+Sieve and fan settings are critical to deliver clean, high-quality grain and should be set to specifications.
+If the fan speed is too low, pieces of stalks, stems, cobs, pods, and other material can flow into the grain tank.
 If the fan speed is too high, you can lose grain out the back of the combine.
 Sieve adjustments should work in tandem with fan speed for best results.

 Summary